-Working remotely is the future, and it’s beneficial to both businesses and employees.
+Working remotely is beneficial to both businesses and employees.

 At first, working remotely was seen as a temporary necessity that would be ended once life went back to normal.
 But, now, many businesses have seen the benefits of having a remote workforce, and employees have, too.

 Businesses benefit from remote employees because it means far less overhead without the need to provide a building large enough for their workforce, which also comes with maintenance costs, utility costs, etc. Furthermore, the ability to work from home is an affordable way to provide employees with a pay bump without actually raising their salary.

 The number one benefit of working remotely to employees is the immediate cost savings that come with no longer having to commute.
 Without a daily commute to the office, the employee will save on gas, as well as vehicle maintenance costs.
 Without a daily commute, the employee also saves a lot of time, immediately helping to tilt their work/life balance in the right direction.

 There’s no doubt about it, there are a number of great benefits of a remote workforce for both businesses and employees, and the tech industry is uniquely suited for a remote workforce because much of the work is being done on computer or online already.